 [Love is good, but “love” as defined by Jesus of Nazareth, does not include sexual behavior.
-The core of "Love", properly defined by Jesus of Nazareth, is selfless behavior motivated by compassion.
+The core of "Love", properly defined by Jesus of Nazareth, is to value others demonstrated by selfless behavior motivated by compassion.
 So let those two same gender people love each other and thus be committed and deep friends or companions for life, and at the same time, let them refrain from behavior that is wrong and thus harmful to them just like a different-gender couple might refrain from using an additional person to ‘enhance’ their ‘love making’.
 Furthermore, let them live with the consequences of their choices, like no children to raise, for that would be fair and just.]

 And it’s a vital message because of something that Indiana demonstrated anew: Religion is going to be the final holdout and most stubborn refuge for homophobia.
 It will give license to discrimination.
 It will cause gay and lesbian teenagers in fundamentalist households to agonize needlessly: Am I broken?
 Am I damned?